20 minute weeknight Spicy Italian Sausage Pasta, with a rich tomato-based cream sauce and plenty of crumbled spicy Italian sausage!

-This creamy Italian sausage pasta is clutch for a busy weeknight, and is also pantry friendly and wallet friendly, with minimal ingredients!
+JUMP TO RECIPEThis spicy Italian sausage pasta is clutch for a busy weeknight, and is both pantry and wallet friendly!
 It's easily one of my favorite weeknight dinners, and a great dish the whole family will love!

 To make this easy pasta dish (perfect for busy weeknights), you will need:

 - A half a pound of rigatoni pasta, or your favorite pasta shape.
 This pasta will work with any of your favorite pastas, but I love how to sauce sticks to the rigatoni pasta.
-For best texture, use a short, shaped pasta rather than a spaghetti or angel hair.
+For best texture, use a short, shaped pasta like penne or ziti, rather than a spaghetti or angel hair.

 - Butter and olive oil, for sautéing, flavor, and browning.
 The milk solids in the butter help to get the sausage nice and well browned, too!

 - Spicy or Hot Fresh Italian sausage, casings removed.
 This would be about 3 links.
 You can also use ground, uncased spicy Italian sausage.
-I personally prefer the flavor profile of a spicy Italian style sausage (like Premio Brand) for this recipe, as it lends a great, bold flavor to the pasta.
+I personally prefer the flavor profile of a spicy Italian style sausage for this recipe, as it lends a great, bold flavor to the pasta.
 You can also use mild or sweet Italian sausage if you prefer things less hot, and you'll still get that great flavor that comes with a really well made Italian sausage.
-See the Substitutions and Additions section below for more ideas!

 - 5 cloves garlic, sliced or minced.
 If slicing, make sure they are very thin so they blend well into the sauce.
 You can also use a garlic press for a finer texture.
 The more you cut or press the garlic, the stronger it's flavor will be.